telerik/kendo-ui-core/docs/framework/datasource/crud.md

 The following example uses the information above to demonstrate CRUD operations with simple Products data.
 "original datasource" signifies the sampleData variable, which is used to populate the Grid initially.
 All data operations are persisted in this variable, so that it can be used or submitted somewhere else.

+If the Grid is bound to an [ObservableArray](/api/javascript/data/observablearray), there is no need to add, edit or remove items from the array manually.
+Only `e.success()` or `e.error()` should be called.
+When adding an item, it still needs an ID to be assigned.

     <!DOCTYPE html>
     <html>